Waterproof Outdoor Extension Cord: Ultimate Guide

 Safety Features You Can’t Ignore

-Beyond the basic ratings, certain features enhance safety and usability:
+Beyond basic ratings, certain features enhance safety and usability:

 • Grounded Plugs (3-Prong): Always use a three-prong grounded cord for outdoor applications.
 The third prong provides a path for fault current, significantly reducing the risk of electrical shock.
 Two-prong cords are generally for indoor, light-duty use.